AfdulRohmat/AfdulRohmat/README.md

 - Kotlin Jetpack Compose,
 - Java Spring Boot

-If always open to any good oportunities and discussion, i can be contacted via email: afdulrohmat03@gmail.com
+I always open to any good oportunities and discussion, if you interesting to know more about me, you contact me via my email: afdulrohmat03@gmail.com

 <!---